nbah22/genetic-algorithms/README.md

   * Some kind of genealogical tree
 - Settings file (?)
 - Think of a better `__init__()` for Population
-- Statistics analyzer
-- Apply the algorithm to itself
 - Add loading placeholders in GUI
-- Implement saving the progress of evolution
+- Implement saving the progress of evolution (partially done)
-- Understand why the floating numbers in params do not cause exception